H.R. 5054: Freedom From Union Violence Act of 2025

 1

-The bill amends 18 U.S.C.
-1951(a) to make it a federal crime to obstruct, delay, or affect commerce by robbery or extortion, to attempt or conspire to do so, or to commit or threaten physical violence to a person or property in furtherance of a plan to violate the section.
+The bill makes it a federal crime to obstruct, delay, or affect commerce by robbery or extortion, to attempt or conspire to do so, or to commit or threaten physical violence to a person or property as part of a plan to violate the law.
 The maximum penalty is a $100,000 fine, up to 20 years in prison, or both.

 2